astorfi/Caffe_Deep_Learning/Installation/readme.md

 The [OpenCV](https://help.ubuntu.com/community/OpenCV) is the well-known open-source computer vision library.

 There are three suggested way for installing OpenCV.
-1. Install directly using the [This file](https://github.com/astorfi/Caffe_Framework/blob/master/Installation/OpenCV_Installation/OpenCV.sh) available in this repository.
+1. Install directly using the [this file](https://github.com/astorfi/Caffe_Framework/blob/master/Installation/OpenCV_Installation/OpenCV.sh) available in this repository.

+2. Install directly using the [second file](https://github.com/astorfi/Caffe_Framework/blob/master/Installation/OpenCV_Installation/OpenCV.sh) available in this repository.

-2. Install as follows:
+3. Install as follows for the particular version:
 ```
 wget https://raw.githubusercontent.com/jayrambhia/Install-OpenCV/master/Ubuntu/2.4/opencv2_4_9.sh
 chmod +x opencv2_4_9.sh
 ./opencv2_4_9.sh
 ```
+* The first two files are the edited version of the second method.

-3. Install using the source from the [this guide]http://www.pyimagesearch.com/2015/06/22/install-opencv-3-0-and-python-2-7-on-ubuntu/.
+4. Install using the source from the [this guide]http://www.pyimagesearch.com/2015/06/22/install-opencv-3-0-and-python-2-7-on-ubuntu/.

 ### Install other dependecies(Boost,...)
 ```